Jarchangel/alx-pre_course/README.md

-my first readme
-Medical laboratory scientist, passionate about molecular genetics and bioinformatics!
+Medical laboratory scientist,lover of medicine and science, passionate about molecular genetics and bioinformatics!